fasihere/stroke-prediction/README.md

-# stroke-prediction
+# Stroke-Prediction
-Stroke Prediction using different machine learning techniques
+Stroke Prediction using different machine learning techniques.
+We analysed the provided data for different people and investigated the correlations between different features.
+Then, we compared the performance of different models to choose the best one to predict whether a person may suffer from a stroke ,given the data of the person.